zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

   - Login to your Azure subscription using the SPN credentials
   - Add or Update your local _k8s-extension_ Azure CLI extension
   - Create Azure resource group, Redis store, and Kubernetes Secret for the Redis Key
-  - Create Dapr extension instance
+  - Create Dapr extension Cluster instance
-  - Configure the state store on Kubernetes and deploy the Node app
+  - Configure the state store on Kubernetes and deploy the Node.js app

 - Once the script will complete it’s run, you can see that Dapr extension is now enabled in the extension tab section of the Azure Arc-enabled Kubernetes cluster resource in Azure.
 The script usually take 10-20 minutes to complete.